Juniper/terraform-provider-apstra/docs/data-sources/datacenter_virtual_networks.md

 ### Optional

-- `filter` (Attributes) Virtual Network attributes used as filter.
+- `filter` (Attributes, Deprecated) Virtual Network attributes used as filter.
 At least one filter attribute must be included when this attribute is used. (see [below for nested schema](#nestedatt--filter))
+- `filters` (Attributes List) List of filters used to select only desired node IDs.
+For a node to match a filter, all specified attributes must match (each attribute within a filter is AND-ed together).
+The returned node IDs represent the nodes matched by all of the filters together (filters are OR-ed together). (see [below for nested schema](#nestedatt--filters))

 ### Read-Only

-- `graph_query` (String) The graph datastore query based on `filter` used to perform the lookup.
+- `graph_queries` (List of String) The graph datastore query based on `filter` used to perform the lookup.
 Note that the `ipv6_subnet` and `ipv6_gateway` attributes are never part of the graph query because IPv6 zero compression rules make string matches unreliable.
 - `ids` (Set of String) Set of Virtual Network IDs

 <a id="nestedatt--filter"></a>